homeCooking DictionaryCooking ChartsHow-To's and TipsVideo Recipes

 6 tablespoons (3/4 stick) unsalted butter

-3 cups confectioners’ sugar
+3 cups powdered sugar

 3 to 4 tablespoons Meyer lemon juice

-Decorating sugar, silver dragees (small silver balls), optional
+Decorating sugar, silver dragees** (optional)

 1. Preheat oven to 350°F (175°C) and line baking sheets with parchment paper.

 2. Combine butter and sugar in bowl; cream together until light and fluffy.
-Add eggs, Ricotta, lemon extract (or baking oil), zest and juice; blend well.
+Add eggs, ricotta, lemon extract (or baking oil), zest and juice; blend well.

 3. Add 1 cup flour, baking powder and salt; blend to combine.
 Add remaining flour in two parts, blending to combine between each, until a dough forms.